dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Use Arrow Functions to Write Concise Anonymous Functions
+# Write Arrow Functions with Parameters

-In JavaScript, we often don't need to name our functions, especially when passing a function as an argument to another function.
-Instead, we create inline functions.
-We don't need to name these functions because we do not reuse them anywhere else.

-To achieve this, we often use the following syntax:

-const myFunc = function() {
-const myVar = "value";
-return myVar;
-}

-ES6 provides us with the syntactic sugar to not have to write anonymous functions this way.
-Instead, you can use arrow function syntax:
+Just like a regular function, you can pass arguments into an arrow function.

-const myFunc = () => {
+const doubler = (item) => item \* 2;
+doubler(4);

+doubler(4) would return the value 8.

+If an arrow function has a single parameter, the parentheses enclosing the parameter may be omitted.

-const myVar = "value";
+const doubler = item => item \* 2;
-return myVar;
-}

-When there is no function body, and only a return value, arrow function syntax allows you to omit the keyword return as well as the brackets surrounding the code.
-This helps simplify smaller functions into one-line statements:
+It is possible to pass more than one argument into an arrow function.

-const myFunc = () => "value";
+const multiplier = (item, multi) => item \* multi;
+multiplier(4, 2);

-This code will still return the string value by default.
+multiplier(4, 2) would return the value 8.

-Rewrite the function assigned to the variable magic which returns a new Date() to use arrow function syntax.
-Also, make sure nothing is defined using the keyword var.
+Rewrite the myConcat function which appends contents of arr2 to arr1 so that the function uses arrow function syntax.

-/_Tests_/
+/**Tests**/

 Waiting: You should replace the var keyword.
-Waiting: magic should be a constant variable (by using const).
+Waiting: myConcat should be a constant variable (by using const).
-Waiting: magic should be a function.
+Waiting: myConcat should be an arrow function with two parameters
-Waiting: magic() should return the correct date.
+Waiting: myConcat() should return [1, 2, 3, 4, 5].
 Waiting: The function keyword should not be used.